kmgowda/SBK/README.md

 3. Make your changes.
     * you can refer ([Oracle Java Coding Style](https://www.oracle.com/technetwork/java/codeconvtoc-136057.html)) for coding style; however, Running the Gradle build helps you to fix the Coding syte issues too.
 4. Verify all changes are working and Gradle build checkstyle is good.
-5. Submit a pull request with Issue Numer, Description and your Sign-off.
+5. Submit a pull request with Issue numer, Description and your Sign-off.

 Make sure that you update the issue with all details of testing you have done; it will helpful for me to review and merge.